MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 <br></br>
 <details><summary>Expand to know more</summary>

-Descriptions must not directly or through insinuation disparage another brand (Microsoft owned or otherwise).
+Descriptions mustn't directly or through insinuation disparage another brand (Microsoft owned or otherwise).
 Ensure that your description doesn't include claims that can't be substantiated.
 For example, **Guaranteed 200 percent increase in efficiency**.

-* App description must not contain comparative marketing information.
+* App description mustn't contain comparative marketing information.
 For example, don't use competitor logos or trademarks in the offer listing including tags or other metadata that references competing offers or marketplaces. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-app-description-comparitive-marketing-fail.png" alt-text="Graphic shows an example of comparative marketing information in app description.":::